School Counseling (MEd)

 - An earned undergraduate degree from an accredited college or university

 - A 2.75 (regular admission) or 2.5 (provisional admission) cumulative undergraduate GPA

-Applicants must apply to the CSU Admissions Office AND complete a departmental application.
+Applicants must apply to the CSU Admissions Office AND submit program related application requirements.
 In addition, successful completion of an interview with departmental faculty is required.
 Interviews will be conducted only after potential candidates have applied for admission and are qualified, based on assessment of a completed application file.
 Applicants who reach the minimum scores designated above are not guaranteed admission, since multiple factors are considered in these decisions.

-Deadlines: All applications are due on March 1st for consideration for Fall admission.
+Deadlines: All applications and related materials are due on March 1st for consideration for Fall admission

 Additional Program Requirements

 Evaluation of the student's performance is continuous and involves consideration of the student's coursework, as well as the student's performance in laboratory, practicum, and internship classes.
 All of these experiences are considered aspects of the student's academic performance, related to his/her professional development as a counselor.
 Furthermore, counseling faculty members hold staffing meetings each semester to review students' progress in the program.
 In order to graduate, students must also complete the required student portfolio assessment and a comprehensive exit exam.
 A student may be dropped from the program upon the recommendation from program faculty to the Dean of the College of Education and Health Professions or if the welfare of the student's clientele, prospective clientele, or the functioning of a school or agency is, in the judgment of the Counseling faculty, in jeopardy as a result of the student's behavior.